dawnbirth/easy-add-thumbnail/readme.txt

 = Can I use this plugin for setting featured image using some image not attached to the post? =

 No. This plugin uses only standard WordPress functions to set the featured image.
 And using this standard (and friendly) method WordPress simply has not any knowing about images not attached to the post.

+= My theme is showing big images instead of thumbnail sizes, what happens? =

+As stated above this plugin uses standard WordPress method to set the featured image, this does not include any size information. **The size used by your theme for displaying image thumbnails depends totally on how your theme was coded.**

+Contact to your theme author for support if you're having this problem.

+You can find more information about how to properly show thumbnails in your theme on codex reference for [the_post_thumbnail](http://codex.wordpress.org/Function_Reference/the_post_thumbnail) (check 'Thumbnail Sizes' section) and [set_post_thumbnail_size](http://codex.wordpress.org/Function_Reference/set_post_thumbnail_size) functions.

 = Is the post thumbnail and featured image the same? =